-In the realm of environmental health, epidemiologic research generally aims to portray the frequency of disease occurrence in the population or to link disease outcomes to specific exposures.
-In order to research environmentally caused disease in the population, the field of environmental epidemiology uses characteristic study designs: cross-sectional, ecologic, case-control, and cohort.
-For example, these methods are useful in and linked closely to the field of risk assessment (discussed in Chapter 3).
-Smith writes, "The epidemiologic input to environmental risk assessment involves the interpretation of epidemiological studies and their application to estimating the potential health risks to populations from known or estimated environmental exposures."
-10(p124)
+In the realm of environmental health, epidemiologic research generally aims to portray the frequency of disease occurrence in the population or to link disease outcomes to specific exposures.9 In order to research environmentally caused disease in the population, the field of environmental epidemiology uses characteristic study designs: cross-sectional, ecologic, case-control, and cohort.
+For example, these methods are useful in and linked closely to the field of risk assessment (discussed in the chapter on environmental toxicology).
+Professor A.H.
+Smith writes, "The epidemiologic input to environmental risk assessment involves the interpretation of epidemiological studies and their application to estimating the potential health risks to populations from known or estimated environmental exposures."10(p124)